Ihavetriediamsure/Hetzner_DNS_Zone_Tool/SECURITY.md

 ## Supported Versions

-Security updates are provided for the latest release version.
+Security updates are provided only for the latest stable release.
 Older versions may not receive security patches.

 | Version | Supported          |
 | ------- | ------------------ |